THEREALUNREAL/THEREALUNREAL.github.io/_posts/2021-12-07-ThunderTierOne.markdown

 [![TTO #2]({{ site.url }}/images/ThunderTierOne/balloon_600x200.gif)]({{ site.url }}/images/ThunderTierOne/balloon_600x200.gif)

-The game did surprisingly well on release having an almost "Overwhelmingly Positive" score for the first months on <a href="(https://store.steampowered.com/app/377300/Thunder_Tier_One/)">Steam</a>.
+The game did extremely well on release having an almost "Overwhelmingly Positive" score for the first months on <a href="(https://store.steampowered.com/app/377300/Thunder_Tier_One/)">Steam</a>.
 I could have not have asked for a better release.

 <video width="400" height="400" controls autoplay>
   <source src="/images/ThunderTierOne/gif1.mp4" type="video/mp4">